 - get a job (in some cases)

-Bankruptcy is done in federal court, and the filing fee is around $160, not including any attorney’s fees.
+Bankruptcy is done in federal court.
+There is a filing fee to pay.
+You will probably need to pay a lawyer to help.
 There are two kinds of personal bankruptcy:

-This is also known as reorganization, and allows debtors to keep property like a mortgaged house or car.
-It often lets you repay on a default for three to five years instead of forfeiting property.
-However, if you can’t come up with an acceptable plan to catch up on your debt, you can kiss that house or car goodbye.
+- This is also known as reorganization, and allows debtors to keep some things they own like a mortgaged house or car.
+It often lets you repay on a default for three to five years instead of giving up property.
+However, if you do not have a good plan to catch up on your debt, they can take some things.